 For the Record Number 4435 (YITS), The Main Person Level file has been broken down into multiple data sets of about 100 variables each for ease of use with this application.
-This has been done for Cohort B (18 to 20 year-olds) in Cycle 1 and for both Cohorts (17 and 20 to 22 year-olds) in Cycle 2..
+This has been done for Cohort B (18 to 20 year-olds) in Cycle 1 and for both Cohorts in Cycles 2 to 4.
 Each of the data files have been loosely grouped around the modules of the YITS questionnaire.
 For example, the data file "c2ca\main\us" contains variables related to the questions about moving to the US - Module A.